gregorulm/diablo/readme.txt

 This repository contains a backup of some of my Diablo (v.
 1.09) characters:

 multi_0.sv  : Warrior (lv.
 30)
 single_0.sv : Warrior (lv.
-36) -> defeated final boss on Nightmare difficulty
+38) -> defeated final boss on Hell difficulty

 The multi player character is needed to set the game to a higher difficulty in the single player mode.
 This works via an undocumented but well-known feature: